redis-developer/basic-redis-caching-demo-ruby/README.md

 # Basic Redis caching demo with Ruby

-This app returns the number of repositories a Github account has.
+This app returns the number of repositories owned by a given Github account.
 When you first search for an account, the server calls **Github's API** to return the response.
 This can take **200-500ms** (local testing results).
-The server caches details of this response then with **Redis** for future requests.
-When you search again, the next response comes directly from **Redis cache** instead of calling Github.
-Responses become much faster - **0.01ms - 0.035ms** (local testing results).
+The server caches the details of this response, using **Redis** for future requests.
+When you search again, the next response comes directly from the **Redis cache** instead of calling Github.
+Responses return much more quickly - **0.01ms - 0.035ms**.

 ![How it works](https://github.com/redis-developer/basic-redis-caching-demo-ruby/raw/master/public/example.png)